-Circumstances that are generally not sufficient to support a tuition appeal include (but are not limited to): insufficient financial aid and/or financial hardship, not being aware of add/drop deadlines, dropping courses to avoid low grades, deciding that school/work/life responsibilities are too overwhelming, arrest (without incarceration), lack of familiarity with computer systems, dissatisfaction with instructor or course content, determining that courses you took do not meet your academic and/or personal goals, or forgetting you were registered.
+Circumstances generally not sufficient to support a tuition appeal include, but are not limited to: insufficient financial aid and/or financial hardship, not being aware of add/drop deadlines, dropping courses to avoid low grades, deciding that school/work/life responsibilities are too overwhelming, arrest (without incarceration), lack of familiarity with computer systems, dissatisfaction with instructor or course content, determining that courses you took do not meet your academic and/or personal goals, or forgetting you were registered.
 Further, unfamiliarity with or lack of use of your ohio.edu email and/or failed receipt of forwarded messages from your ohio.edu email do not support a tuition appeal.

-All tuition appeals must be submitted through the dean's office of the college or regional campus within which the student is enrolled.
-The dean's office will refer students to college staff who will guide them through the appeal process and submit the appeal to the review panel on behalf of the student.
+All tuition appeals must be submitted through the college or regional campus dean's office where the student is enrolled.
+The dean's office will refer students to staff who will guide them through the appeal process and submit the appeal to the review panel on behalf of the student.
 Graduate students: submit tuition appeals directly to the Graduate College.

 Appeals may take two to four weeks to be reviewed and processed, depending on the nature of the appeal.
-Students should contact the college staff regarding their appeal status.
+Students should contact the dean's office staff regarding their appeal status.

-Completed petitions should be returned directly to your academic college for review.
-A $5 fee will be billed to your account for each approved petition.
+Completed petitions should be returned directly to your academic college or regional campus dean's office for review.
+A $5 fee will be billed to the student's account for each approved petition.